Morocco is a photographer’s dream!

 If you wake up early the sunrise over the Chegaga dunes always offers amazing colors when the first rays of light meet the ground.

-Our day starts again off-road over the sandy ground up to the dry lake of IRIKI, were its flat surface and the Anti Atlas Mountains in the background will open your mind for creativity.
+Our day starts again off-road over the sandy ground up to the dry lake of IRIKI, where its flat surface and the Anti Atlas Mountains in the background will open your mind to creativity.